 In Portland, I spoke at the IFBC Conference with Sarah Stringfellow of SAY Media and Gabi Moskowitz of BrokeAss Gourmet.
 I was amazed at what a beautiful city Portland is, and the local food is off the hook!
 Can’t wait to go back for another visit.

-While in Portland I met some new friends, the family behind the gluten free Eena Kadeena products that I stock in my market.
+While in Portland I met some new friends, the family behind the gluten free Eena Kadeena products.
 I’ll share more about them next year!
 They’re awesome ladies.

 Of course, a visit to Portland wouldn’t be complete without a trip to Kenny and Zuke’s deli for a Pastrami on rye.

 A summer road trip with my husband.
 We drove all the way up the California coast to Lake Tahoe, Nevada and back through Yosemite.
 This picture was taken on the grounds of Hearst Castle in San Simeon, CA.

 One of the stops on our trip was Virginia City.
 We took a horse and buggy tour through town and saw the Territorial Enterprise building, where Mark Twain used to write newspaper articles.
 I am a totally geeky fan of Twain, so this was super exciting.

 I learned to flood ice and decorate sugar cookies.
 Seriously fun.

 In the pit at a NASCAR race in Phoenix.
 It’s a long story how I got there, so I won’t bore you with the details.
 I will say if you ever have the chance to go in the pit, bring earplugs.
 It is LOUD!